Explosion in forex volatility cheers some, bruises others as virus fears drive swings

 The elevated volatility has also upended bets on emerging market currencies, where some investors seek to collect yields through a strategy called a carry trade, which tends to prosper when markets are placid.

-The MSCI EM Currencies Index is off 3.7% from its January highs.
+The MSCI EM Currencies Index .MIEM00000CUS is off 3.7% from its January highs.

 The rapid decline in the dollar “strangled” investors who had piled into the currency in recent months looking to take advantage of comparatively high U.S. yields, said Ugo Lancioni, head of global currency at Neuberger Berman.